 Every time I visit a waterfall, it’s a must to capture it in long exposure.
 It was really hard to get a good shot because of the crowd, but as soon as I became satisfied with some of my shots, I hurriedly left my camera in my bag and started swimming.

 At the end of my swim, I closed my eyes and felt the mist as it touched my skin.
 I listened to the flow of water and thanked God for everything.
 I was very stressed and felt weak in the past months that I didn’t have the urge to climb again.
 And then I realized that this was what I really needed.
-To be in the mountains again, to feel nature and to ignite my adventurous spirit.
+To be in the mountains again, to feel nature, and to ignite my adventurous spirit.
 It is really true that mountains have a way of healing.

 But our adventure didn’t stop at the falls.
 As we were returning back to the jump-off, we did multiple river crossings and had a beautiful view of the mountain range now at a worm’s eye view.
 We finished our climb with a sumptuous lunch prepared by the locals.
-Felt grateful to be in an adventure again!
+Felt grateful to be on an adventure again!
 Cheers to my mates–Matt, Edison, Rox, and Yvette!

 - Barangay Puncan, Carranglan, Nueva Ecija, Philippines (Jump-off)